Pakuranga (electorate): History

 Williamson announced in July 2016 that he would not stand for Parliament at the 2017 general election and the seat was won by Simeon Brown, retaining it for the National Party.

+Simeon Brown has confirmed he is standing for the Pakuranga electorate in the 2026 New Zealand general election.
+Labour has selected Campbell Matthews as their candidate.

 Members of Parliament

 Unless otherwise stated, all MPs terms began and ended at a general election.